khushnood-rafique/RAG-Chatbot-for-AI-Engineers/README.md

 * Useful Ollama commands: 'ollama list', 'ollama ps', 'ollama run [model-name]', 'ollama serve'

+* The research.ipynb file can be used for trials.

 ## AWS Deployment

 * EC2 access is required